Aliases for SERPINA1 Gene

 - Serpin Peptidase Inhibitor Clade A (Alpha-1antiproteinase, Antitrypsin) Member 1 3

 - Serine (Or Cysteine) Proteinase Inhibitor, Clade A, Member 1 3

 External Ids for SERPINA1 Gene

 The protein encoded by this gene is secreted and is a serine protease inhibitor whose targets include elastase, plasmin, thrombin, trypsin, chymotrypsin, and plasminogen activator.
 Defects in this gene can cause emphysema or liver disease.
 Several transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SERPINA1 Gene

 SERPINA1 (Serpin Family A Member 1) is a Protein Coding gene.
-Diseases associated with SERPINA1 include emphysema due to aat deficiency and alpha 1-antitrypsin deficiency.
-Among its related pathways are Platelet activation, signaling and aggregation and Complement and coagulation cascades.
-GO annotations related to this gene include identical protein binding and protease binding.
-An important paralog of this gene is SERPINA11.
+Diseases associated with SERPINA1 include Alpha-1-Antitrypsin Deficiency and Hemorrhagic Disease Due To Alpha-1-Antitrypsin Pittsburgh Mutation.
+Among its related pathways are Vesicle-mediated transport and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protease binding.
+An important paralog of this gene is SERPINA2.